milesdaudistel/notes/compilernotes.md

 `T` is the table, `A` is the current non-terminal, `t` is the next token, and `X`

 TODO how is the parsing table really created?
 What 2 things do we have, what 3rd thing are we looking for?
 Iterate over each position in the table?
 Iterate over all possible terminals?
+And why can we have 2 things (like a TX) in the parsing table?

 In order to create the parsing table, we need to find a B for every combo of A and t.
 We can find these X's by computing the first and follow sets for each A.